-Buying a health insurance policy is beneficial for you and your family as healthcare expenses have skyrocketed in recent times.
+Buying a health insurance policy is beneficial for you and your family, as healthcare expenses have skyrocketed in recent times.
 An unexpected hospitalisation may drain your lifelong hard-earned savings.
 Hence, to protect yourself from such circumstances, buying a health insurance policy is a smart and wise choice.
-An important aspect relating to Health Insurance is nomination, a process by which the person nominated or the Nominee becomes eligible to receive the claim amount in the unfortunate event of the death of the policyholder.
-Hence, it is vital for the insuring public to understand the nomination procedure.
+An important aspect relating to Health Insurance is nomination, the process by which the person nominated or the Nominee becomes eligible to receive the claim amount in the unfortunate event of the death of the policyholder.
+Hence, the insured public needs to understand the nomination procedure.

 A Nominee is an individual, usually a family member or a dependent of the policyholder nominated by the latter during the proposal stage.
 In the event of the death of the policyholder, the expenses incurred towards the treatment or for the treatment of any other insured person in an Indemnity-based policy or the assured amount in a Benefit policy are paid to the Nominee.